LORD-MicroStrain/mip_sdk/examples/c/7_series/ahrs/README.md

 # 7 Series AHRS Example (C)

-This example demonstrates how to configure and use a MicroStrain 7-series AHRS device with the MIP SDK using the C API.
+This example demonstrates how to configure the attitude filter with magnetometer as the heading source to stream filter data on a MicroStrain 7-series AHRS device with the MIP SDK using the C API.

 ## Overview